-What is a Balance Sheet?
+What is the Balance Sheet?

-A balance sheet is one of the four financial statements produced by a company every quarter and year.
-In contrast to the income statement, retained earnings statement, and cash flow statement, which cover a time period (quarter or year), the balance sheet is a snapshot in time.
+In contrast to the income statement, cash flow statement, and statement of comprehensive income, which cover a time period (quarter or year), the balance sheet represents a snapshot in time.

 It lists all assets, liabilities and equity for the reporting date and contains numbers that can give us crucial insights into whether a company is a good investment or not.

-Structure of a Balance Sheet
+Structure of the Balance Sheet

 Assets = Liabilities + Shareholders’ Equity

-Current assets are either cash or can be converted to cash quickly, within 1 year.
-Non-current assets are long term assets.
+Current assets are liquid assets that are either cash or can be converted to cash within 1 year.

 Current Assets